My Story

 I had the opportunity to attend the Specialty Coffee Association's annual trade show in Florida in 2001, which turned into a life-changing experience.
 It had been advertised that one could become a "certified barista" at the show.
 Turned out you had to participate in a competition to earn your certification.
 My wife recalls me calling her from Florida to tell her I was going to be competing in a barista competition and her laughing that it sounded ridiculous.
 So with no knowledge of what I was getting myself into, and zero preparation, I entered into the first of what would turn into many barista competitions.

-These competitions have change over the years, but the gist of it was each competitor had to create three different drinks for multiple judges under a set time limit.
+These competitions have changed over the years, but the gist of it was each competitor had to create three different drinks for multiple judges under a set time limit.
 The three required drinks were (1) a straight espresso, (2) a cappuccino, (3) a specialty drink of your choice, limited only by your creativity, but which should highlight and focus on the coffee.
 I achieved the goal of Certified status by producing said drinks, creatively concocting an uncomplicated mocha on the fly, but certainly didn't win any prizes.

 The life-changing aspect came into play when that competition was immediately followed by that year's World Barista Competition.
 It was the second year for that particular competition, and the first time in the USA.
 The Scandinavian countries had been hosting similar events for years and the kinds of specialty drinks and top-notch presentations submitted by the European competitors were truly awe-inspiring.
 After witnessing their next-level professionalism, creativity, and serious dedication, I walked away from that event inspired and vowing to become competitive in time for the next year's Barista Competition.